What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 Important disclaimer

 This page provides general information only and is not legal advice.
-The Children's Wellbeing and Schools Bill is still going through Parliament and could change.
+The Children's Wellbeing and Schools Act 2026 is now law, but different sections start on different dates and implementation details are still to come in regulations and guidance.
 Always check current official guidance and seek professional advice for your specific circumstances.
 We've done our best to be accurate, but you should verify important details against official sources.